mfaerman/OnlineOrdersMapReduce/README.md

 The Map-Reduce framework, such as Hadoop, partitions order_mapper output by customer id.
 Each partition sent to reducers is sorted first by customer id and then by time stamp.

-The reducers order_reducer.py emit list of urls of pages visited immediately preceeding purchase order.
+The reducers order_reducer.py emit lists of urls of pages visited immediately before a purchase order is issued by a customer.

 The produced list of urls is fed into a regular WordCount Map-Reducer, such as this nice Python example by Michael Noll: http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/#mapperpy